oddbird/oddleventy/content/blog/2024/css-layout.md

 _Newly Available_.

 In contrast,
-Safari shipped CSS Grid on March 27, 2017 --
+Safari shipped CSS grid on March 27, 2017 --
 and Edge un-prefixed the feature on October 17 that same year.
 [CanIUse lists grid support](https://caniuse.com/css-grid)